Orientation of piecewise powers of a minimal homeomorphism: Abstract

 \section{Abstract}

-We show that given a compact minimal system $(X,g)$, and given an element $h$ of the topological full group $\Fgp{g}$ of $g$, then the infinite orbits of $h$ admit a locally constant `orientation' with respect to the orbits of $g$.
-We use this to obtain a clopen partition of $(X,h)$ into minimal and periodic parts, showing in particular that $h$ is pointwise almost periodic.
-We also use the orientation of orbits to give another interpretation of the index map and to explore the role in $\Fgp{g}$ of the submonoid generated by the induced transformations of $g$.
-Finally, we consider the problem, given a homeomorphism $h$ of the Cantor set $X$, of determining whether or not there exists a minimal homeomorphism $g$ of $X$ such that $h \in \Fgp{g}$.
+We show that given a compact minimal system $(X,g)$ and an element $h$ of the topological full group $\Fgp{g}$ of $g$, then the infinite orbits of $h$ admit a locally constant orientation with respect to the orbits of $g$.
+We use this to obtain a clopen partition of $(X,G)$ into minimal and periodic parts, where $G$ is any virtually polycyclic subgroup of $\Fgp{g}$.
+We also use the orientation of orbits to give a refinement of the index map and to describe the role in $\Fgp{g}$ of the submonoid generated by the induced transformations of $g$.
+Finally, we consider the problem, given a homeomorphism $h$ of the Cantor space $X$, of determining whether or not there exists a minimal homeomorphism $g$ of $X$ such that $h \in \Fgp{g}$.